pstambaugh14/Docker-Registry-UI-Basic-HTTPS/README.md

    If you care to test this script to help expedite your build process, then please stop and rm all other running Docker containers until done with this script.

 ## Future Goals:
-1) No ideas as of yet...
-Hopefully some to come! :)
+1) Use my new registry install to actually build a Docker Image out of what I have just made here... :)

 # Original Instructions